EdoStra/Talking-to-Customers/README.md

 ## 📚 Books
 * [The Mom Test](https://www.momtestbook.com/) - the bible for customer discovery, recommended if you're a developer in search of a problem to solve
-* [Deploy Empathy](https://deployempathy.com/) - everything on user interviews
+* [Deploy Empathy](https://deployempathy.com/) - the most practical guide on customer interviews
 * [Forget the Funnel](https://www.forgetthefunnel.com/customer-led-growth/book) - a must-read if you're struggling to find a practical use for customer research
 </br>
 </br>

 ## 🚀 Other Goodies
-* [Unlock the power of user feedback](https://growthroadmaps.beehiiv.com/p/unlock-power-user-feedback) - short read on how to collect feedback at every stage of the process
+* [Unlock the power of user feedback](https://growthroadmaps.beehiiv.com/p/unlock-power-user-feedback) - short read on how to collect feedback for your SaaS
 * [How to not do product discovery](https://demandmaven.substack.com/p/how-to-not-do-product-discovery) - product discovery breakdown
 * [Crash course in audience research](https://www.forgetthefunnel.com/resources/saas-audience-research-habits) - tips on audience research
 * [The secret to getting the truth from customers about what they actually care about](https://demandmaven.substack.com/p/maxdiff-the-secret-to-getting-the) - feature preference analysis done right